Redis

 User Permissions

 The following table outlines and briefly explains what each user line in the rules section above is accomplishing.
-For more complete information, please see the Related Reading.
+For more detail, see the Related Reading.

 Line Action